DeepCodeAI/jetbrains-plugin/README.md

 ## .dcignore file

 If you want to ignore certain files/folders (like *node_modules* for example), create a _.dcignore_ file.
 You can create it in any folder on any level starting from the directory where your project resides.
 The file syntax is identical to _.gitignore_.
+See also [DeepCode Documentation on .dcignore](https://deepcode.freshdesk.com/support/solutions/articles/60000531055-how-can-i-ignore-files-).

 # Settings